splunk-terraform/terraform-provider-signalfx/website/docs/r/aws_integration.html.markdown

 * `use_metric_streams_sync` - (Optional) Enable the use of Amazon Cloudwatch Metric Streams for ingesting metrics.<br>
   Note that this requires the inclusion of `"cloudwatch:ListMetricStreams"`,`"cloudwatch:GetMetricStream"`, `"cloudwatch:PutMetricStream"`, `"cloudwatch:DeleteMetricStream"`, `"cloudwatch:StartMetricStreams"`, `"cloudwatch:StopMetricStreams"` and `"iam:PassRole"` permissions.<br>
   Note you need to deploy additional resources on your AWS account to enable CloudWatch metrics streaming.
 Select one of the [CloudFormation templates](https://docs.splunk.com/Observability/gdi/get-data-in/connect/aws/aws-cloudformation.html) to deploy all the required resources.
+* `collect_only_recommended_stats` - (Optional) The integration will only ingest the recommended statistics published by AWS
+* `metric_streams_managed_externally` - (Optional) If set to true, Splunk Observability Cloud accepts data from Metric Streams managed from the AWS console.
+The AWS account sending the Metric Streams and the AWS account in the Splunk Observability Cloud integration have to match.